opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 * [What is the “E-commerce Order Approval” mini-app for?](https://mobilefaq.digitalworkplace.gov.sg/e-commerce%20order.html#who-are-the-participating-e-commerce-stores)

 ### Which are the participating e-commerce stores?
 Currently, Eezee and Shopee are the pilot stores for the initiative.
-More stores will be onboarded soon.
+More stores are on the way.

 Your agency may not have subscribed to all the stores.
 Please approach your agency representative for more information.